wiard/punkbank/README.md

 What we propose now is visible in the pictures above and we work on it continually.

-# Umeko's Metaverse Proposal Summary
+# Bitmappunk's Metaverse Proposal Summary

 The advent of NATs by the BlockRunner has stirred confusion in the Bitmap Metaverse World.
 Simultaneously, Ordinal Mempools on Bitcoin are clogging, raising concerns for Bitcoin-based Eco Systems.
-Umeko, embodying a Metaverse theory employing ALL MATTER, offers a simpler solution.
+Bitmappunk, embodying a Metaverse theory employing ALL MATTER, offers a simpler solution.

 1. **NATs Simplification:**
    - Rejecting complex NAT inscriptions.